 Our signature full summer program features all elements of sprint canoe and sprint kayak at a novice and competitive level.
 Conditioning, technique, skill development and safety all form elements of this program.
-The program is structured for U8, U10, U12, U14 and U16+ age categories.
+The program is structured for U8, U10, U12, U14 and U16 age categories.
 The summer program members participate in the divisional regattas and the sprint championships held in August.
 This full-day program includes a combination of daily on-water sessions as well as supervised physical activities and dry-land conditioning.
 Note that running, stretching and other warm-up activities are standard elements of training and conditioning for the summer paddling program.

-2.2 JumpStartTM Weekly Learn-to-Paddle (LTP) Summer Programs:
+2.2 Weekly Learn-to-Paddle (LTP) Summer Programs:

-Our JumpStartTM weekly Learn-to-Paddle (LTP) Summer Programs (Ages 8-14) are an introductory program to the sport of sprint canoe and sprint kayak.
+Our weekly Learn-to-Paddle (LTP) Programs (Ages 8-14) are an introductory program to the sport of sprint canoe and sprint kayak.
 Programs are designed for those wanting to try the sport without committing to a full summer.
 Participants learn the basics of safe canoeing and kayaking skills and are introduced to team boats in kayaks and flat-water canoes.
-Programs are blocked into 1-week, 2-week and 2-week flexible schedule options, running throughout the summer (July-August).
+Programs are blocked into single week, multi-week flexible schedule options, running throughout the summer (July to mid-August).
 These full-day programs include a combination of daily on-water sessions as well as supervised physical activities and fun games for kids.
-The program for each of these sessions is very similar, so paddlers who have already completed a 2-week session are encouraged to try the full summer program.
+The program for each of these sessions is very similar, so paddlers who have already completed a weekly session are encouraged to register in the full summer program.